pumpedlunch/uma-docs/developers/in-depth-tutorial-insurance-claims-arbitration.md

 #### Settling insurance claim

-Similarly as dispute the claim settlement should be initiated through Optimistic Oracle by calling its `settle` method with the same parameters:
+Similarly, as dispute the claim settlement should be initiated through Optimistic Oracle by calling its `settle` method with the same parameters:

 ```solidity
     function settle(